-For the artistic visit, Duchess chose to bring back another piece from her impressive wardrobe.
-She was wearing pink Oscar de la Renta Skirt suit.
-The ensemble consists of peplum jacket and wool Skirt.
-Emma4AboutRoyal mentioned that Duchess first wore the ensemble on Queen’s pre-christmas lunch in December 2016.
+For the artistic visit, The Duchess of Cambridge, Catherine, chose to bring back another piece from her impressive wardrobe.
+She was wearing a pink Oscar de la Renta Skirt suit.
+The ensemble consists of a peplum jacket and wool Skirt.
+Emma4AboutRoyal mentioned that The Duchess first wore the ensemble on Queen’s pre-Christmas lunch in December 2016.

 The jacket features a pointed collar, button-up front and a pleating flared hem and retailed for $2190.
 The designer described the colour as ‘ultraviolet’.
 The skirt features a full shape with box pleating.
 The flared skirt retailed for US$1,290.
-The skirt suit was from label’s Ready-to-wear Fall/Winter 2015 Collection.
+The skirt suit was from the label’s ready-to-wear Fall/Winter 2015 Collection.

 Duchess was carrying her Aspinal of London Midi Mayfair Bag in Deep Shine black croc.
 She first carried the $725 bag in November 2018 during Leicester visit.